 The past just keeps rolling past

 Nearly three weeks ago, I broke my wrist.
 I've never broken any bones previously, so this is an entirely new experience for me.
-Everyone wants to know how it happened since I am now 76 years old and I suspect they wonder if it was age related (as I am now forced to type with one hand).
+Everyone wants to know how it happened since I am now 76 years old and I suspect they wonder if it was age-related (as I am now forced to type with one hand).

-We have 3 or more stray cats we feed.
+We have 3 or more outdoor stray cats we feed.
 Two black cats that Mark named Buster and Benny.
 And a white and gray cat we were told long ago is named Max.
 (He's been around the neighborhood for years, having once lived near the golf course but then migrated toward our corner of the community.
 Another woman also has fed and cared for him, too.
 But she stopped by a few days ago to see about Max and explained that she has not seen Max for some time now.
-I assured her that he was fine, but he figured prominently in my wounded situation as I held up my second, smaller and lighter cast.
+I assured her that he was fine, but he figured prominently in my wounded situation as I held up my second, smaller and lighter cast.)

 Max had showed on our front porch in the afternoon, Tuesday September 30th, looking for food.
 I had just put up our porch Halloween decorations for the holiday.

 I went inside to get him some dry food.
 When I returned, he was gone.
 I figured he'd gone around to the front of the house, so I headed to the driveway.
 There, I still did not see him.
-But I started to hear what sounded like the low yowling of an imminent cat fight between Max and, likely, this newly stray gray cat with a long, puffy tail and white paws on the other side of the tall hedge that divides the front of our house from our neighbor.
-I moved closer to the hedge.
-I yelled for the two cats to stop.
+But I started to hear what sounded like the low yowling of an imminent cat fight between Max and, likely, this newly stray gray cat with a long, puffy tail and white paws on the other side of the tall hedge that divides the front of our house from that of our neighbor.
+As I moved closer to the hedge, I yelled for the two cats to stop.

 I was worried about Max and was distracted.
-I failed to look down at the large, sharp-edged cactus planter that a departed neighbor had given to Mark many months ago.
+I failed to look down at the large, sharp-edged, metal cactus planter that a departed neighbor had given to Mark many months ago.
 Still looking straight ahead, I was shocked to feel myself suddenly pitching forward in an unexpected and uncontrolled fall.
 Only in the slow descent to the ground did I suspect what was happening and why I was falling,

 I reactively reached out my left arm to break my sudden plunge forward.
 I could feel my arm getting submerged into the hedge.
-As my body finally came to wrest on solid ground, with no more forward momentum, I pulled my arm out of the branches, only to discover that my hand and wrist were distorted.
+As my body finally came to wrest on solid ground, with no more forward momentum, I pulled my arm out of the lowest branches, only to discover that my hand and wrist were distorted.
 I knew instantly that something important was broken.

 They took X-rays.
 Nurses came and went.
 Ann took pictures to send to a distraught Mark.
 A doctor explained what they were going to do to fix my wrist.
 The one positive was that no bones were protruding through skin, so no surgery was needed.